 Graduate Teaching Assistants (TA3) who have the primary responsibility of teaching a course/laboratory section for credit and for assigning final grades for such a course/laboratory section must have earned at least 18 graduate semester hours in the teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training, and be regularly evaluated.

 The Teaching Assistant Training Workshops are designed to introduce students to the techniques and skills necessary to be effective instructors in the University environment and promote excellence in undergraduate education at Mississippi State University.
-Additional information on the Teaching Assistant Workshops is available online at https://www.grad.msstate.edu/funding-tuition/assistantships/grad-teaching-assistantship-training-presentation.
+For past presentations and additional information on the Teaching Assistant Workshops please visit https://www.grad.msstate.edu/funding-tuition/assistantships/grad-teaching-assistantship-training-presentation.

-- General Teaching Assistant Training Workshop is offered in August and January prior to fall and spring semesters.
+- General Teaching Assistant Training Workshop (for both US and international students) is offered in August and January prior to fall and spring semesters.
 All prospective GTAs, both domestic and international, are required to attend the General Teaching Assistant Workshop.
 Failure to complete the General Workshop will render a student ineligible for a teaching assistantship award.
 The General Workshop provides new teaching assistants with an introduction to effective teaching methods and tools and serves to educate GTAs about University policies and resources.
 The workshop emphasizes the importance of providing high-quality instruction at Mississippi State University.

 Eligibility for an Assistantship